• Skip to primary navigation

 • Meanwhile, prep the remaining salad ingredients and add them to a large bowl.

 • Pour the dressing over the salad and toss (add the bacon in as well).
-You can serve it right away or cover the bowl tightly and let the flavors meld for an hour or two prior to serving.
+You can serve it right away or cover the bowl tightly and chill to let the flavors meld for an hour or two prior to serving.
 The salad will last for a few days in the fridge.

 Notes